-Many businesses make the decision to get started with PMO processes, (or risk management, or project management approaches) and then add the tech in later.
+What PMO technology do you use?
+Many businesses make the decision to get started with PMO processes, (or risk management, or project management approaches) and then add the PMO technology in later.

 This is a perfectly acceptable approach, but it does have drawbacks.

 There’s no escaping that paper-based (“electronic” paper!), highly manual processes are cheap to start off.
 And if you’ve got a very new PMO, you may find that a set of templates feels like all that you need to get going.

 However, that’s a false economy.
 It will come as no surprise to learn that documentation-based processes are highly manual.
 Those risk logs on spreadsheets and change control template documents are going to start to be a time sap when you’ve got 150 projects on the go.